 The battered old ute pulled up, and she slipped inside.
 Her treasured green Country Road bag left behind was a decoy.
 They drove in silence for a while and when she started crying, her mother handed her a clean handkerchief.
 The square of checked fabric only made her cry harder.
 It was her dad’s, and it reminded her of everything she had to say goodbye to.

 ‘You’ll be okay,’ her mum said.
 ‘You know where to go.
 They’ll look after you.’

-Sharon sobbed.
+Shannon sobbed.
 The thought that she could never go home again was too much to think about.

-Sharon rolled up her jumper and tucked it under her head.
+Shannon rolled up her jumper and tucked it under her head.
 She didn’t want to go to sleep.
 She wanted to talk to her mum.
 Once they got to the bus station, she would have to say goodbye.
 Melbourne seemed like another planet, but it was the only way.
 If she stayed any longer, she’d start to show.

 ‘I know you’re writing the great Australian novel, Bill, but you’re channeling Hemingway.’

 Bill laughs and welcomes her in.
 The joeys bound after him wherever he goes, including the kitchen to fetch wine glasses.

 ‘They’re rescues.
 They think I’m their mummy.’
 He opens the wine to let it breathe and gives Jenn a glass of water.

 ‘The podcast.
 I’ve just binged it on the drive here,’ she says, looking him in the eye.

 He smiles.
 ‘You didn’t come all this way to tell me that.
 You’ve got a whiff of something bigger here, haven’t you?
 I know that look.’
 He’s standing in the kitchen, scratching one of the joeys on the head.
 The dogs settle on beds near the fireplace.